curl/everything-curl/usingcurl-tls.md

 ## Multiple TLS backends

-When curl is built with *multiple* TLS backends, it be told which one to use each time it is started.
+When curl is built with *multiple* TLS backends, it can be told which one to use each time it is started.
 It is always built to use a specific one by default unless one is asked for.

 If you invoke `curl --version` for a curl with multiple backends it will mention `MultiSSL` as a feature in the last line.
-The first line will then include all the supported TLS backends with all but the default one within parentheses.
+The first line will then include all the supported TLS backends with the non-default ones within parentheses.

 To set a specific one to get used, set the environment variable